Grace-luning-fu/GuessSecretNumber/README.md

      If the user's number is high, print "too high" and prompt "Try again?" store the input as response;

-4.while the user wants to try again, go to step 2;
+4. While the user wants to try again, go to step 2;

-    while the user's response is not "y" and is not "n", continue prompt "Try again?";
+     While the user's response is not "y" and is not "n", continue prompt "Try again?";

      If the user doesn't not want to try again, print the random secret number.